Tory Den, Burlington

 Yes, Rob and I were hiking our second section of the Tunxis Mainline Trail when we encountered an honest-to-goodness brush/forest fire!
 Our first brush with it was right near Tory Den (alternately called “Tories” and “Tory’s” Den), where all the land north and east of the Den were blackened and burnt.

-The physical description, from this site about CT’s caves:
+The physical description, from [a no longer existent] site about CT’s caves:

 The Tory Den was formed when a large slab of rock fell from a perpendicular position onto other rocks and became supported in such a way as to allow considerable space beneath.
 One entrance, facing southeast, is ten feet wide and five feet high.
 The interior is the same width as the entrance and approximately six feet high, with a roof opening in the center large enough to allow one to pass up through.
 It could have been used as a chimney.
 The northern entrance is four feet high and five feet wide.
 Length over all is about 30 to 35 feet with a slight turn at about the center of the cave.
 It is very suitable for cave-keeping should anyone like to revert to primitive life….